AtomicCityBuild/ShortGMCommands/README.md

 # UI
 >If you want to use the UI, just tspe /gm in your chat without any subcommands.
 That will open the UI automatically.
 For the UI, FormAPI is needed!

-# Issues & Suggestions
->If you have any suggestions for this plugin or any issues, please use the issue page on GitHub.
-Do not use the rewiew section on poggit for issues!